angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 lots of trial and error returned with a list I liked better, one with Infernal Contracts, extra Rituals, and no Lab Maniac anywhere in the 75.
-I've been working to refine the list since then and it feels like its sufficiently competitve that I wouldn't be completely embarassed to write a primer.
+I've been working to refine the list since then and it feels like its sufficiently competitive that I wouldn't be completely embarassed to write a primer.

 ::decklist{path=2018/12/ddft}